Particular/ServiceControl/tools/Issue558Detector/readme.md

 Each message that is output by the tool will have one of two statuses:
 * `Definitely Affected` - means that the tool has detected a case where the message was sent for re-processing when it should not have been.
 Messages in this category require some manual intervention (see below).
-* `May be affected` - means that the tool has encountered an event in the log that it does not understand.
+* `May be affected` - means that the tool has encountered an event in the log that is ambiguous.
 Messages in the category require a user to interpret the timeline.

 Once the tool has scanned all of the messages a footer message provides an overall health statement indicating if you have or have not been affected by Issue 558.

-## Common Cases
+## Common results

 The following are sample timelines which the detection tool might identify in your database, with explanation of what they mean and suggestion on how they should be handled.
 If you observe other timelines and you are not sure how to proceed, do not hesitate to contact our support.

 ### FailedMessageArchived > MessagesSubmittedForRetry